 The purpose of the practicum is to blend practical field experiences with academic learning.
-The practicum is an essential part of the MPH program curriculum and is intended to provide hands-on experience in the field of public health.
-The practicum aims to provide each student with opportunities to apply and test public health concepts and theories in practical settings and improve achievement of the program's public health competencies.
+The practicum is an essential part of the MPH program curriculum and is intended to provide hands-on public health experience.
+The practicum aims to provide each student with opportunities to apply and test public health concepts and theories in practical settings and to provide mastery of the program's public health competencies.

-The practicum is a three-way partnership among the student, faculty advisor and preceptor.
-Each partner in this mutually beneficial relationship assumes certain responsibilities, performs specific functions, and receives benefits.
+The practicum is a three-way partnership between the student, faculty advisor and preceptor.
+Each partner in this relationship assumes certain responsibilities, performs specific functions, and receives benefits.
 The practicum is guided by a set of goals, competencies, and objectives, which are based on the needs and resources of all parties involved.
-A practicum is individually developed; therefore, the focus, substance, and approach of the practicum will vary, depending on a student's individual interests and professional goals.
-However, the objectives of the practicum must be consistent with the vision, mission, and goals of department and the Arnold School.
+A practicum is individually developed; therefore, the focus, substance, and approach of the practicum will vary depending on a student's individual interests and professional goals.
+However, the objectives of the practicum must be consistent with the vision, mission, and goals of the Department of Epidemiology and Biostatistics and the Arnold School of Public Health.

-From planning through completion of the practicum, a student works under the guidance of a division-specific faculty member (practicum advisor) and the supervision of a professional (preceptor).
+From practicum planning through completion, a student works under the guidance of a departmental faculty member (practicum advisor) and the supervision of a professional (preceptor).
 Decisions on the nature, site, specific objectives, and activities of the practicum are determined through discussions and agreements among the student, preceptor, and advisor (and perhaps other faculty who have expertise in the area).
 The roles and responsibilities of each person are outlined below.

 A practicum cannot be part of a student's existing job or graduate assistantship (GA).
 It is possible to carry out a practicum at an existing job or GA if it is above and beyond the job or GA requirements and results in the appropriate amount of contact hours.
 This exception should be carefully negotiated with the advisor.
 The practicum report is considered part of the culminating, or capstone, experience of each MPH curriculum, much like a project or a thesis.
-Faculty research projects are generally not appropriate for the practice experience.
+Faculty research projects are generally not appropriate for the practicum experience.

 The practicum is a professional position and one in which students are representatives of the Arnold School and University of South Carolina.
-Students are expected to conduct themselves and dress in a professional manner at all times.
+Students are expected to always conduct themselves and dress in a professional manner.

-Experience with organizations that have sponsored Arnold School of Public Health students suggests that if six major conditions are present, a sound practice activity can be developed.
-These conditions are:
+Experience with organizations that have sponsored Arnold School of Public Health students suggests that the following six major conditions are essential to a successful practicum:

-- The student has some previously developed competence/experience that indicates the potential for contributions to the organization and citizenry, including knowledge gained in prerequisite courses. - The student and the advisor have developed thoughtful and well-articulated learning objectives that can be pursued in the framework of the practicum experience.
+- The student has competence/experience that indicates the potential for contributions to the organization, including knowledge gained in prerequisite courses. - The student and the advisor have developed thoughtful and well-articulated learning objectives that can be pursued in the framework of the practicum experience.

-- The student demonstrates a comprehensive understanding of the specified practicum objectives and is able to identify a supportive network of people. - The student seeks advice and mentoring from his/her practicum advisor. - A preceptor is identified who wants a productive experience for both the organization and the student. - An organization wants or needs something done, and it "controls" or "owns" the work results.
+- The student demonstrates an understanding of the practicum objectives and identifies a network of people to help achieve the objectives. - The student seeks advice and mentoring from his/her practicum advisor. - A preceptor is identified who wants a productive experience for both the organization and the student. - An organization wants a project accomplished, and it "owns" the work results.